Es'kia Mphahlele

 Es'kia Mphahlele (17 December 1919 – 27 October 2008) was a South African writer, educationist, artist and activist celebrated as the Father of African Humanism and one of the founding figures of modern African literature.

 He was given the name Ezekiel Mphahlele at birth but changed his name to Es'kia in 1977.
 His journey from a childhood in the slums of Pretoria to a literary icon was an odyssey both intellectually and politically.
 As a writer, he brought his own experiences in and outside South Africa to bear on his short stories, fiction, autobiography and history, developing the concept of African humanism.
 He skilfully evoked the black experience under apartheid in Down Second Avenue (1959).
 It recounted his struggle to get an education and the setbacks he experienced in his teaching career.

 Mphahlele wrote two autobiographies, more than 30 short stories, two verse plays and a number of poems.
-He is deemed as the "Dean of African Letters".
+He is described as the "Dean of African Letters".

 He was the recipient of numerous international awards.
 In 1984, he was awarded the Order of the Palm by the French government for his contribution to French Language and Culture.
 He was the recipient of the 1998 World Economic Forum Crystal Award for Outstanding Service to the Arts and Education.
 In 1998, former President Nelson Mandela awarded Mphahlele the Order of the Southern Cross, then the highest recognition granted by the South African Government (equivalent today to the Order of Mapungubwe).

 Biography

 Family life

 Es'kia Mphahlele was born in Pretoria, in the Union of South Africa, in 1919.
-From the age of five, he lived with his paternal grandmother in Maupaneng Village, in GaMphahlele (Now in Lepelle-Nkumpi Municipality) Limpopo Province, where he herded cattle and goats.
+From the age of five, he lived with his paternal grandmother in Maupaneng Village, in GaMphahlele (now in Lepelle-Nkumpi Municipality), Limpopo Province, where he herded cattle and goats.
 His mother, Eva, took him and his two siblings to go live with her in Marabastad (2nd Avenue) when he was 12 years old.

 He married Rebecca Nnana Mochedibane, whose family was a victim of forced removals in Vrededorp, in 1945 (the same year his mother died).
 A qualified social worker with a diploma from Jan Hofmeyer School, in Johannesburg, she and Mphahlele would have five children.
 When he went into exile from South Africa, he left behind his entire extended family, except for his wife and children, going for years without seeing them.
 While in Nigeria, he once tried taking advantage of a British passport before Nigerian independence.
 He applied for a visa through the consulate in Nairobi, in order to visit his younger brother Bassie (Solomon) who was ill with throat cancer, but his application was turned down.